oli-lang/oli/README.md

 ## Rationale

-Reinventing the wheel for fun
+Reinventing the wheel just for fun

 ## Example